facebookresearch/pytorchvideo/INSTALL.md

 # Installation

 ## Installing PytorchVideo
-After installing the above dependencies, run one of the following commands:
+After installing the below mentioned requirements, run one of the following commands:

-### 1. Install from Anaconda Cloud, on Linux only
+### 1. Install from Anaconda Cloud
 The conda builds are updated **nightly**.
 ```
 # Only to be run after installing requirements